-Good Shepherd Episcopal School is committed to assisting as many families in need as possible and almost 20% of our families receive some level of tuition assistance.
+Good Shepherd Episcopal School is committed to assisting as many families in need as possible and almost 25% of our families receive some level of tuition assistance.
 If a student is accepted to Good Shepherd, the student's need, the family's circumstances and ability to pay, and the availability of tuition assistance funds are all taken into consideration.
-Good Shepherd uses a third-party program, School and Student Services (SSS) located in Princeton, New Jersey to help us assess a family’s ability to pay school costs.
+Good Shepherd uses a third-party program, School and Student Services (SSS) to help us assess a family’s ability to pay school costs.
 SSS helps us make objective and equitable tuition assistance decisions.
 We follow best practice guidelines as established by the National Association of Independent Schools in the granting of tuition assistance awards.

-Detailed information on tuition assistance is available in either the Admission or Business Office in November of the preceding year.
 If you are interested in applying for assistance, you must complete the required forms and submit them online to SSS.
-Families are required to provide prior and current-year tax returns as part of the application process, along with a letter of request.
-Applications for tuition assistance are held in confidence.
+Families are required to provide the most recent-year tax return as part of the application process.

 Good Shepherd Episcopal School does not discriminate in the administration of its tuition assistance on the basis of race, color, religion, national origin, sexual orientation, or gender.
 All information relating to applications for tuition assistance will be held by Good Shepherd Episcopal School in the strictest of confidence and will not be released to any third party.
 Documentation from custodial, non-custodial, and step-parents will not be shared with other members of the student's family.

 - When our family applies for tuition assistance, what information will schools require?

 - Where do the funds come from for tuition assistance?